We would love to have you and your family come visit us on Sunday mornings!

 This multi-aged class will follow the Soul Matters themes that our larger congregation will be examining in worship and small group ministries.
 Through age-appropriate stories, activities and projects, we will be exploring the themes and learning more about Unitarian Universalism and give foundations for home exploration with families who will be able to learn together!

 Haunting House (1st Grade, 9 AM)

-Within the "Haunting House" children will explore relationships, share stories, discover the natural world and talk about important religious questions, including about birth and death.
-The class includes an important parent meeting that discusses the birth and death units.
+This newly updated time-honored curriculum allows children to explore relationships, share stories, discover the natural world and talk about important religious questions, including about birth and death and incorporates the age-appropriate portion of the UUA/UCC jointly written Our Whole Lives (“OWL”) curriculum.
+Learn more HERE The class includes an important parent meeting that discusses the birth and death units.

-Tapestry of Faith is a collection of curricula and resources that nurture Unitarian Universalist identity, spiritual growth, a transforming faith, and vital communities of justice and love.
+Over the course of the year, children will develop their own “Constellation of Faith” using the Tapestry of Faith (“ToF”) curriculum.
+ToF is a collection of curricula and resources that nurture Unitarian Universalist identity, spiritual growth, a transforming faith, and vital communities of justice and love.

 Festivals & Celebrations (3rd Grade, 9AM)

 Through ritual observances, we will learn about memories, beliefs, values, fears and hopes of people everywhere.
 By understanding the religions of the world and their holidays and holy days, we will make a connection with people everywhere.

 Tapestry of Faith (4th Grade, 9AM)